Eastern Orthodoxy in Croatia: Serbian Orthodox Church in Croatia

 There are over 600 Serbian Orthodox churches and other religious buildings in Croatia.
 During the Croatian War of Independence, 84 of these churches were damaged or destroyed.
 Of that number, 21 were completely demolished by explosives, 4 wooden churches were burned, 56 masonry churches were damaged or burned during and after the war and 3 churches were removed during or shortly after the conflict.
 By 2025, 42 of the 84 affected buildings had been reconstructed or rebuilt.

-Major Serbian Orthodox sites include the monasteries: